kuzeko/Adaptive-Images/readme.md

 Copy `adaptive-images.php`, `adaptive-images-config.php` and `.htaccess` into the root directory of your site.
 If you already have a `.htaccess` file __DO NOT OVERWRITE IT__, skip down to the advanced instructions.

-You can modify the configuration options in the `adaptive-images-config.php` files.
+You can modify the configuration options in the `adaptive-images-config.php` file.

 The `adaptive-images.php` script will create an `ai-cache` folder in the location specified inside the configuration file.
 If you are extra paranoid about security you can have the ai-cache directory sit outside of your web-root so it's not publicly accessible.